kh411d/qmk_hitbox_keymaps/README.md

 - Hold the Space key and then press T for the **DPAD** mode
 - Hold the Space key and then press G for the virtual **Stick** mode
+- The keyboard should be detected as a controller, you may test on any online browser gamepad tester, PC, OSX, consoles, etc.

 Joystick layers,